mvisonneau/ahs/README.md

    ahs sequential - compute a sequential hostname based on the number of instances belonging to the same group

 USAGE:
    ahs sequential [command options]

 OPTIONS:
+   --instance-group-tag value          tag to use in order to determine which group the instance belongs to (default: "ahs:instance-group") [$AHS_INSTANCE_GROUP_TAG]
    --instance-sequential-id-tag value  tag to which output the computed instance-sequential-id (default: "ahs:instance-id") [$AHS_INSTANCE_SEQUENTIAL_ID_TAG]
-   --instance-group-tag value          tag to use in order to determine which group the instance belongs to (default: "ahs:instance-group") [$AHS_INSTANCE_GROUP_TAG]
-   --respect-azs                       if instances are provisioned through an ASG, setting this flag it will get the sequential-ids associated to respective azs [$AHS_RESPECT_AZS]
+   --respect-azs                       if instances are provisioned through an ASG, setting this flag it will get the sequential-ids associated to respective azs (default: false) [$AHS_RESPECT_AZS]
 ```

 ## Develop